-In each case the statement of numbers in the commentary should include a breakdown by the DG3 time bands.
-It should also include the DG3 incidents not caused by frozen service pipes and a total column reconciling to the figures reported in the data table; and justify the assigned confidence grades including an explanation for any changes in confidence grades from previous years.
+In each case the numbers provided in the commentary should include a breakdown by the DG3 time bands.
+These figures should be tabulated in the commentary, along with the number of DG3 incidents not caused by frozen service pipes, so that the totals in the table in the commentary reconcile to the DG3 figures reported in table 2 of the information return.; and

+• Justify the assigned confidence grades including an explanation for any changes in confidence grades from previous years.
 Confidence grades should take account of areas where the company does not meet the reporting requirements.